-6 Qualifying assets and transactions
+Qualifying assets and transactions

-Is there any limitation on the types of assets or transactions that can form the basis of a money laundering offence?
+6 Is there any limitation on the types of assets or transactions that can form the basis of a money laundering offence?

-Provided the elements of the offence are present, there is no limitation on the types of assets or transactions, and no monetary threshold to money laundering to constitute an offence.
-However, increasing penalties apply under the Criminal Code as the value of the money or property the subject of the offence increases.
+Provided the elements of the offence are present, there is no limitation on the types of assets or transactions, and no monetary threshold of money laundering to constitute an offence.
+However, increasing penalties apply under the Criminal Code as the value of the money or property that is the subject of the offence increases.

-7 Predicate offences
+Predicate offences

-Generally, what constitute predicate offences?
+7 Generally, what constitute predicate offences?

 The Criminal Code does not limit predicate offences with a specific list, and criminal infringements of state, territory or foreign indictable offences can constitute a predicate offence.
-Predicate offences do vary at the state and territory level.
+Predicate offences vary at the state and territory level.

-In Australia, the three main predicate offences to money laundering are drugs, fraud and tax evasion.
+In Australia, the main predicate offences to money laundering are drug-related offences, fraud, tax evasion, people smuggling, theft, arms trafficking and corrupt practices.
 Criminal infringements of laws of other jurisdictions can serve as predicate offences; however, the 2015 Foreign Action Task Force assessment report of Australia's AML regime found that money laundering offences involving proceeds of foreign offences are not frequently prosecuted because Australia does not consider that foreign predicate offences are major predicates for money laundering in Australia.

-8 Defences
+Defences

-Are there any codified or common law defences to charges of money laundering?
+8 Are there any codified or common law defences to charges of money laundering?

 For money laundering offences where there is a stated money or property value of A\$1,000 or more, or property reasonably suspected of being proceeds of crime, a defence of mistake of fact as to the value of money or property is available.
 This defence applies if, at or before the time of dealing with the money or property, the person considered what the value was and was under a mistaken but reasonable belief about that value.
-In this scenario, the defendant has the burden of proof and if relied upon, the relevant offence will be that which is for the value of the money or property that the defendant believed.
+In this scenario, the defendant has the burden of proof and, if relied upon, the relevant offence will be that which is for the value of the money or property that the defendant believed.